Testing Imprecise Hypotheses: The smooth Gaussian white noise model

-The proof of the theorem exploits the fact that under enough smoothness, a Gaussian white noise model can be appropriately discretized into a Gaussian sequence model without losing valuable information.
+The proof of the theorem leverages the fact that, under sufficient smoothness, a Gaussian white noise model can be appropriately discretized into a Gaussian sequence model without losing valuable information.
 The original argument for the free tolerance region goes back to \citet{ingsterTestingHypothesisWhich2001}.